 - 1/2 cup nondairy milk (I used almond)

 - 2 1/4 cups unbleached all purpose flour

 - 1 tsp kosher salt or sea salt or pink salt

 - Scrapings of half a vanilla bean (optional)

 - 2 tbsp applesauce (or aquafaba)

 - 8 tbsp vegan butter (or extra virgin olive oil)

 - Vegetable oil (for deep frying)

 - Place the warm milk in a bowl and whisk in the yeast.
 Add the warm water and let it stand five minutes or until the yeast starts to bubble and rise.

 - In the bowl of a stand mixer, add the flour, sugar, and salt.
 Whisk using the paddle attachment.
-Then add the yeast-milk mixture, vanilla extract and bean scrapings, if using, and aquafaba.
+Then add the yeast-milk mixture, vanilla extract and bean scrapings, if using, and applesauce or aquafaba.
 Whisk until the dough forms.
-It will be a little sticky but that's okay.

 - Add the olive oil in three batches, letting it incorporate into the dough each time before adding more.